Interest in designer dog mixed breeds has been on a meteoric rise, providing potential pet owners a viable alternative to pure breeds.

 Due to its bold personality, it is best to have it live in an area where there is plenty of terrains to explore.

-This is a very social breed which enjoys playing with other dogs and young children.
+This is a very social breed that enjoys playing with other dogs and young children.

 They may have a moderate instinct to wander and hunt, so keeping a keen eye on them while outdoors is recommended.
 It is not a difficult breed to train.